California Red Light Accident Lawyers

 There Are No Red Light Cameras

 Some intersections have red light cameras to serve as a deterrent.
 They capture images and video footage, which can also serve as proof if a violator were to appeal a traffic ticket.
-Our lawyers can also use the information from the red light camera as valuable evidence in a car accident.
+Red light camera records may provide evidence that could be used during an accident investigation.

-As per the IIHS, there are 34 communities in California running this program.
+As per the IIHS, 34 communities in California are running this program.
 Included in the list are Bakersfield, Los Alamitos, and Redding.
-However, many more cities and counties don’t have this enforcement measure, which might encourage some drivers to run red lights without fear of repercussions.
+However, some cities and counties don’t have this enforcement measure, which might encourage some drivers to run red lights without fear of repercussions.

 The Yellow Light Timer Is Too Short